Imaging Modalities HUB

 Mammography

-Mammography is a specialised medical imaging technique that uses low-dose X-rays to examine breast tissue.
-It is essential for early detection of breast cancer and helps in assessing lumps and other abnormalities.
+Mammography uses low-dose X-ray imaging to examine breast tissue for diagnostic assessment.
+It supports the early detection of breast cancer and helps evaluate lumps, calcifications, and other breast abnormalities.

 Computed Tomography

-Computed Tomography (CT) is a diagnostic tool that combines X-rays with computer technology to produce detailed cross-sectional images of internal organs, bones, and tissues.
-This facilitates precise medical analysis and treatment planning.
+Computed Tomography (CT) combines X-ray technology with advanced computer processing to produce detailed cross-sectional images of organs, bones, and soft tissues.
+It supports accurate diagnosis, disease monitoring, and effective treatment planning across a wide range of clinical applications.

 Ultrasound

-Ultrasound is a medical imaging technique that uses high-frequency sound waves to create images of internal organs and tissues.
-It is safe, non-invasive, and widely used for prenatal screenings and diagnosing conditions.
+Ultrasound uses high-frequency sound waves to generate real-time images of internal organs and soft tissues.
+It is safe, non-invasive, and widely used for prenatal screening, organ assessment, vascular imaging, and routine clinical diagnosis.

-Magnetic Resonance Imaging (MRI) is a non-invasive diagnostic technique that uses powerful magnets and radio waves to generate detailed images of the body’s organs and tissues.
-This aids in accurate diagnosis and treatment planning.
+Magnetic Resonance Imaging (MRI) uses powerful magnetic fields and radio waves to produce highly detailed images of the body’s organs and soft tissues.
+It supports accurate diagnosis, disease monitoring, and effective treatment planning across a wide range of clinical applications.

 Hybrid Scanners